-Widgets are located under the Theme menu, in English it's Appearance - Widgets.
+Widgets are located under the Theme menu; in English, it's Appearance - Widgets.

 Using Widgets

-After understanding Widgets, Naiba will now teach you how to use them.
-Here, we take adding a Contact Form 7 contact form Widget to the website footer area as an example.
+After understanding widgets, Naiba will now teach you how to use them.
+Here, we take adding a Contact Form 7 contact form widget to the website footer area as an example.
 For the installation and usage of Contact Form 7, refer to

 Add a Text Widget to the footer area.
 There are two methods to add it: